andrewcourtice/harlem/docs/src/extensions/official/action.md

 # Action Extension

-This is the official action extension for Harlem.
-This extension adds advanced action capabilities to your store.
-Some of the features of this extension are:
+The action extension adds advanced action capabilities to your store.
+Some features of this extension are:

 - Cancellable (incl. nested actions)
-- Action instance deduplication
+- Customizable action instance deduplication
 - Direct mutations within the action body - no need to specify a separate mutation
-- Decoupled status checks through helper functions (`isActionRunning` and `hasActionRun`)
+- Decoupled status checks through helper functions (`isActionRunning`, `hasActionRun`, and `whenActionIdle`)
+- Automatic error capturing and error status checking through helper functions (`hasActionFailed`, `getActionErrors`)

 ## Getting Started